IMPACT: Emerging Leaders Fellowship

 - Do you want to develop your skills in Leadership, Engagement, Advocacy and Diplomacy in order to make a positive IMPACT in the world today?

 Then this fellowship is for you.
-The interactive program enables fellows to develop personally and professionally by taking part in a series of thirteen sessions, beginning September 29, 2022 and ending April 13, 2023.
+The interactive program enables fellows to develop personally and professionally by taking part in a series of ten sessions, beginning October 29, 2024 and ending January 14, 2025.

-A 2-hour session every second week featured external trainers and high-level speakers.
-Every two sessions focused on a different theme, allowing participants to deepen their knowledge and explore competing angles.
+In 2-hour sessions once a week for the duration of the program, external trainers and high-level speakers share their expertise and engage with participants on the most pressing topics for Jewish students.
+Every session is focused on a different theme, allowing participants to deepen their knowledge and explore competing angles.

 Among the topics are: